 Where to Stay in San Pedro

-If you’re looking for a central location where you can walk to many bars and restaurants (it can get noisy) you can stay right downtown.
+If you’re looking for a CENTRAL LOCATION where you can walk to many bars and restaurants (it can get noisy) you can stay right downtown.

 Alaia Belize, Autograph Collection: a beachfront hotel with outdoor pool and an on-site restaurant and a gym.
+Rating: 9.2 based on more than 185 reviews.

-Check out these three beachfront properties south of San Pedro offering suites with fully-equipped kitchens and outdoor pool
+Do you want a quieter stay?
+SOUTH OF SAN PEDRO has several beachfront properties offering suites with fully-equipped kitchens and outdoor pool

-North of San Pedro is another option for a quieter stay.
+NORTH OF SAN PEDRO is another option for a quieter stay.

 Sunset Caribe Belize: the units in this resort come with a kitchenette and a microwave, and balconies with lake views and a pool.
+Rating: 9.0 based on more than 55 reviews.

 Casa Nova Cabanas has units with patios overlooking the sea and free bikes for guests.
+Rating: 10 based on more than 10 reviews.

 When Is the Best Time to Visit San Pedro